EASM University

 Challenges include:

-• Identifying all associated internet-facing assets that should be included in the pen test scope, especially in dynamic and extended environments with frequent changes.
+- Identifying all associated internet-facing assets that should be included in the pen test scope, especially in dynamic and extended environments with frequent changes.

-• Time constraints that limit the practical scope and potentially miss high-priority and targeted technologies that may already be threatened by malicious actors.
+- Time constraints that limit the practical scope and potentially miss high-priority and targeted technologies that may already be threatened by malicious actors.

-• Ensuring objectives cover extended attack surface risks while not disrupting business operations.
+- Ensuring objectives cover extended attack surface risks while not disrupting business operations.

 How EASM can help:

-• Continuously identifies and assesses exposures across internet-exposed digital assets, ensuring that pen testers have a comprehensive and up-to-date inventory of the attack surface.
+- Continuously identifies and assesses exposures across internet-exposed digital assets, ensuring that pen testers have a comprehensive and up-to-date inventory of the attack surface.

-• Provides curated and validated insights into which assets are compromised or at imminent risk, helping pen testers prioritize their efforts.
+- Provides curated and validated insights into which assets are compromised or at imminent risk, helping pen testers prioritize their efforts.

-• Offers ongoing passive attack surface discovery and threat analysis, identifying new assets and changes that might introduce vulnerabilities, and ensuring that new risks are promptly examined.
+- Offers ongoing passive attack surface discovery and threat analysis, identifying new assets and changes that might introduce vulnerabilities, and ensuring that new risks are promptly examined.

 TacitRed can augment pen testing scope by continuously identifying and monitoring all internet-exposed digital assets, providing a comprehensive and prioritized up-to-date inventory based on threat urgency, enhancing the efficiency, thoroughness, and effectiveness of the pen testing process.

-What is an outsider threat?
+What is an external (or outsider) threat?

-An outsider threat refers to cyber risks posed by individuals or entities outside of an organization who attempt to gain unauthorized access to the organization’s digital assets.
+An external or outsider threat refers to cyber risks posed by individuals or entities outside of an organization who attempt to gain unauthorized access to the organization’s digital assets.
 These attackers exploit vulnerabilities in publicly exposed assets, such as web applications, cloud services, and internet-facing devices, to breach the organization's security.
 Over 80% of cyber breaches originate from outsider threat actors.

-Challenges protecting against outsider threats include:
+Challenges protecting against external threats include:

-• Expansive Attack Surface – Organizations often have a large number of publicly accessible assets, making it challenging to identify and secure all potential entry points.
+- Expansive Attack Surface – Organizations often have a large number of publicly accessible assets, making it challenging to identify and secure all potential entry points.

-• Sophisticated Attack Methods – Outsiders use advanced techniques, such as phishing, malware, and zero-day exploits, which can bypass traditional security measures.
+- Sophisticated Attack Methods – Outsiders use advanced techniques, such as phishing, malware, and zero-day exploits, which can bypass traditional security measures.

-• Constantly Evolving Threat Landscape – Cyber threats and attacker tactics are continuously evolving, requiring organizations to stay updated and adapt their security measures proactively.
+- Constantly Evolving Threat Landscape – Cyber threats and attacker tactics are continuously evolving, requiring organizations to stay updated and adapt their security measures proactively.

-• Limited Resources – Security teams often have constrained resources, making it difficult to continuously monitor and defend against a wide range of potential external threats.
+- Limited Resources – Security teams often have constrained resources, making it difficult to continuously monitor and defend against a wide range of potential external threats.

-• Inadequate Threat Intelligence – Without comprehensive and real-time threat intelligence, it is challenging to detect and respond to sophisticated outsider attacks effectively.
+- Inadequate Threat Intelligence – Without comprehensive and real-time threat intelligence, it is challenging to detect and respond to sophisticated outsider attacks effectively.

 How EASM can help:

-• Identify all externally facing assets and systems that a malicious outsider would be able to see and attempt to breach.
+- Identify all externally facing assets and systems that a malicious outsider would be able to see and attempt to breach.

-• Continuously monitor threat signals across all organizational entities, third party entities, and malicious domains to catch them in the act.
+- Continuously monitor threat signals across all organizational entities, third party entities, and malicious domains to catch them in the act.

-• Use AI methods to sort through massive amounts of Internet traffic to identify and validate the real threats and prioritize them based on urgency and threat level.
+- Use AI methods to sort through massive amounts of Internet traffic to identify and validate the real threats and prioritize them based on urgency and threat level.

-• Monitor third-party domains that have access into primary systems in the same way so that a deficiency in their attack surface won’t adversely affect the organization.
+- Monitor third-party domains that have access into primary systems in the same way so that a deficiency in their attack surface won’t adversely affect the organization.

 What are the essential capabilities of an External Attack Surface Management solution?